haditalal/class-imbalance-online-semi-supervised-learning/README.md

 ## Repository Structure

 * **Real Dataset experiments/**
-  Experiments on real-world datasets, including training, multiple runs, and evaluation.
+  Scripts and configurations for experiments on real-world data stream datasets (datasets are not included and are obtained from the USP Data Stream Repository: https://sites.google.com/view/uspdsrepository).

 * **Synthetic DataSet experiments/**
   Experiments on synthetic datasets to analyze controlled imbalance scenarios.